-Cloudflare uses GRE tunnels to deliver packets from our edge to your data centers, while Cloudflare Magic Transit encapsulates these packets, adding a new IP header and GRE protocol header.
+Cloudflare Magic WAN uses tunnels to deliver packets from our global network to your data centers.
+Cloudflare encapsulates these packets adding new headers.

-You must set the MSS value to 1436 bytes at your physical egress interfaces — not the GRE tunnel interfaces — to accommodate the additional header data.
+To accommodate the additional header data, you must set the MSS value to 1436 bytes at your physical egress interfaces — not the tunnel interfaces.
 For Magic Transit egress traffic, the MSS should be set via the tunnel’s interface for egress traffic.

 |Standard Internet Routable MTU||1500 bytes|

 |- Original IP header||20 bytes|